-Current HIV prevention options are not doing enough to slow the epidemic

-- The spread of HIV/AIDS continues to outpace the world's response to it: for every 3 people starting treatment in 2010, 5 people became newly infected. - Women and girls continue to bear the burden of the epidemic, especially in sub- Saharan Africa where approximately 6 in 10 HIV-infected adults are women. - In some countries, HIV prevalence is three to eight times higher among women ages 15-24 than it is among men in the same age group

 Current HIV prevention options are not doing enough to slow the epidemic.

-- Current prevention strategies are therefore not enough to stop the spread of HIV particularly among women. - Many women are unable to negotiate successfully with their male partners to use condoms or to be faithful. - Abstinence is not realistic for women who are married, who want children or who are at risk of violence.
+The spread of HIV/AIDS continues to outpace the world's response to it: for every 3 people starting treatment in 2010, 5 people became newly infected.
+Women and girls continue to bear the burden of the epidemic, especially in sub-Saharan Africa where approximately 6 in 10 HIV-infected adults are women.
+In some countries, HIV prevalence is three to eight times higher among women ages 15-24 than it is among men in the same age group.
+Current prevention strategies are therefore not enough to stop the spread of HIV - particularly among women.
+Many women are unable to negotiate successfully with their male partners to use condoms or to be faithful.
+Abstinence is not realistic for women who are married, who want children or who are at risk of violence.

-New female-initiated prevention options like microbicides are urgently needed

-- Vaginal microbicides are antiretroviral (ARV)-based products being developed to reduce the transmission of HIV to women during sex with an HIV-positive male partner. - The active ingredients in the products are based on the same types of ARV drugs used successfully to prolong the lives of HIV-positive individuals and to prevent mother-to-child transmission of the virus. - Microbicides would give women a new way to prevent - HIV one that would empower them to protect their own health.
+New female-initiated prevention options like microbicides are urgently needed.
+Vaginal microbicides are antiretroviral (ARV)-based products being developed to reduce the transmission of HIV to women during sex with an HIV-positive male partner.
+The active ingredients in the products are based on the same types of ARV drugs used successfully to prolong the lives of HIV-positive individuals and to prevent mother-to-child transmission of the virus.
+Microbicides would give women a new way to prevent HIV - one that would empower them to protect their own health.